MahsaEnsafi/thermo-keypoints-detection/READMD.md

-# Feature Detection on Breast Thermograms
+# Keypoints Detection on Breast Thermograms
 ### Comparative Evaluation of Classical and Deep Learning Keypoint Detectors

 ---